saxess-software/DataFactory-Knowledge-Center/1a. Working with GitHub/Resolve Git Conflicts.md

 git fetch downloads the latest from remote without trying to merge or rebase anything.
 Then the git reset resets the master branch to what you just fetched.
 The --hard option changes all the files in your working tree to match the files in origin/master

+Ways to crash GitHub
+* use the pipe in a filename (happend in DataFactory Knowledge Center)